Davis v. United States (1990): Background

-A husband and wife, members of the Church of Jesus Christ of Latter-day Saints, transferred funds into the personal checking accounts of their two sons, who were called to service as full-time, unpaid missionaries for the Church.
-The amount transferred equaled the amount the Church estimated would be needed to support this service.
-The sons used the transferred funds primarily to pay for rent, food, transportation, and personal needs while on their missions (in conformity with Church guidelines, which required such funds to be spent for only missionary work and forbade various leisure or personal activities).
-The sons submitted weekly reports of their total expenses for the week and month to date (even though these guidelines did not require the sons to obtain advance approval of each expenditure they made from their checking accounts).
+A husband and wife, who were members of the Church of Jesus Christ of Latter-day Saints, transferred funds into the personal checking accounts of their two sons.
+These sons had been called to serve as full-time, unpaid missionaries for the Church.
+The amount transferred equaled the Church's estimated expenses for supporting this service.
+The sons primarily used these transferred funds to cover rent, food, transportation, and personal needs while on their missions.
+This expenditure was in line with Church guidelines, which mandated that such funds should only be spent on missionary work and prohibited various leisure or personal activities.
+The sons submitted weekly expense reports for the week and month to date, even though these guidelines didn't necessitate advance approval for expenditures from their checking accounts.

 In their 1984 amended federal income tax returns for the years 1980 and 1981, the parents claimed these amounts as deductible charitable contributions.
-The Internal Revenue Service disallowed the claims.
-The parents sued for refund of the claimed amounts pursuant to § 170 of the Internal Revenue Code (which allows a deduction for a charitable contribution or gift "to or for the use of" a qualified organization) or as unreimbursed expenditures made incident to the rendition of services to a charitable organization under Treas.
+However, the Internal Revenue Service disallowed these claims, leading the parents to sue for a refund of the claimed amounts under § 170 of the Internal Revenue Code.
+This section allows deductions for charitable contributions or gifts "to or for the use of" a qualified organization, or as unreimbursed expenditures made incident to the rendition of services to a charitable organization, as defined by Treas.
 Reg. § 1.170A-1(g) (1989).
-In a second set of amended tax returns, filed in 1986, the parents limited their claimed charitable deductions to the amounts that had been indicated by the Church.
+In a second set of amended tax returns filed in 1986, the parents limited their claimed charitable deductions to the amounts indicated by the Church.

-The District Court, granting summary judgment to the United States, found that the payments were not made "for the use of" the Church within the meaning of 26 U.S.C. § 170.
-Additionally, the court found the payments did not qualify as "reasonable expenditures" incurred while providing services to the Church, so as to be deductible under Treas Reg.
-1.170A-1(g) (26 CFR 1.170A-1(g)), which provides that unreimbursed expenditures made incident to the rendition of services to an organization, contributions to which are deductible, may constitute a deductible contribution under 26 U.S.C. § 170.
+The District Court, granting summary judgment to the United States, found that the payments were not made "for the use of" the Church, as specified in 26 U.S.C. § 170.
+Additionally, the court determined that the payments did not qualify as "reasonable expenditures" incurred while providing services to the Church, and therefore, they were not deductible under Treas Reg.
+1.170A-1(g) (26 CFR 1.170A-1(g)).
+This regulation stipulates that unreimbursed expenditures made incident to the rendition of services to an organization, contributions to which are deductible, may constitute a deductible contribution under 26 U.S.C. § 170.

-The United States Court of Appeals for the Ninth Circuit affirmed the decision of the district court, holding that the funds in question were not deductible under 26 U.S.C. § 170, as the Church lacked actual control over the disposition of the funds, and 26 CFR 1.170A-1(g) did not apply to the parents, as the regulation permits a deduction for unreimbursed expenses by only the taxpayer who performed the charitable service.
+The United States Court of Appeals for the Ninth Circuit affirmed the decision of the district court.
+They held that the funds in question were not deductible under 26 U.S.C. § 170 because the Church lacked actual control over the disposition of the funds.
+Additionally, 26 CFR 1.170A-1(g) did not apply to the parents, as the regulation permits a deduction for unreimbursed expenses by only the taxpayer who performed the charitable service.